 Dr. Judith Stoddart served as interim dean for two years.

-Our fourth and current dean, Dr. Thomas Jeitschko took the Graduate School through a strategic planning process that redefined the vision and mission of the Graduate School.
+Our fourth dean, Dr. Thomas Jeitschko took the Graduate School through a strategic planning process that redefined the vision and mission of the Graduate School.

 In 2019, we celebrated our 25th anniversary with various celebrations and a commentative publication.